venkat183/Java-JDBC-Application/README.md

 <b>Connect From Command Line:</b>

-Open your Mac terminal and type the command: mysql -u root -p Now enter the Mysql password when prompted.
+Open your Mac terminal and type the command: mysql -u root -p.
+Now enter the Mysql password when prompted.
 After entering it should connect you to the MySQL server instance.